 The eyeliner tube contains a small ball bearing, and must be thoroughly shaken before use.
 If you don’t shake the tube well enough prior to application, the nib isn’t evenly coated in liner.
 I can’t quite make out the material of the nib as it looks and bends like it’s plastic, but it’s very soft and malleable like a foam applicator but it’s clear so perhaps it’s a combination of the two.
 My swatches aren’t very straight as I have shaky hands, but when applying liner I always steady my elbow but I think the flexibility of the nib makes it easier to apply than a firm and rigid nib.

 When applying liquid liner, I hate it when they take ages to dry and smudge the minute you blink but this liner dries in only a couple of seconds and is fully opaque in just one stroke providing you’ve thoroughly shaken the tube before use.
 When on the lids it doesn’t crumble or transfer, and is really effective for doing winged liner like the ‘Giorgio Armani Cat Eye Collection’ name would imply.
 I particularly like that because the nib is so flexible, it bends with the natural curve of the eyelid and it has become my go-to eyeliner ever since I tried it.

-I’d love to know if you’ve tried any of the Giorgio Armani Eye Tints?
-What’s your favourite type of eyeliner?
+I’d love to know if you’ve tried anything from the Giorgio Armani Cat Eye Collection?